 3. Manage visibility

-Once you have gained a comprehensive understanding of what data you are protecting and who could be trying to steal it, its important to have confident visibility of your enterprise.
+Once you have gained a comprehensive understanding of what data you are protecting and who could be trying to steal it, it’s important to have confident visibility of your enterprise.
 Meaning that cyber attacks can be detected and defended in a timely manner, to prevent disruptions on a much larger scale.

 4. Challenge assumptions